da6yeon7/murdermystery-tracker-1.8.9/README.md

 a custom mods i made for BlocksMC solo Murder Mystery and Hypixel Solos ( up to duos and trios ) Murder Mystery.

-* if you are using this mod Please contact @feliciathegods ( Discord/Insta ) if you have some issues or https://t.me/lilpeepstan
+* if you are using this mod Please contact @unauna17 ( discord ) if you have some issues or https://t.me/lilpeepstan

 nb: this is for educational purposes only and not for ruining other's experience !